Unquenched Charmonium and Beyond: Anomalous decay behaviors of charmonia and hadronic loop mechanism

 For the decay $\psi(3770)\to J/\psi\pi^+\pi^-$, the dipion invariant mass spectrum distribution has been measured experimentally \cite{CLEO:2005zky}.
-A clear discrepancy is evident when comparing these data with theoretical predictions based on the QCD multipole expansion (a quenched method) \cite{Kuang:1989ub}, as shown in Fig. \ref{fig:3770dipion}.
-A similar discrepancy has been reported for the decay $\Upsilon(4S)\to \Upsilon(nS)\pi^+\pi^-$ $(n=1,2)$, where the measured dipion invariant mass spectrum distributions also cannot be described by the QCD multipole expansion approach \cite{Belle:2006wip,BaBar:2006udk,Kuang:1981se}, as shown in Fig. \ref{fig:Mpipi-4S-1S-Pap2-Model}.
-Both the $\psi(3770)$ and $\Upsilon(4S)$ are heavy quarkonia with masses above the open-flavor thresholds ($D\bar{D}$ and $B\bar{B}$, respectively).
-Therefore, effects beyond the quenched approximation must be considered \cite{Chen:2011jp}.
+A clear discrepancy is evident when comparing these data with theoretical predictions based on the QCD multipole expansion (a quenched method) \cite{Kuang:1989ub}, as shown in Fig. \ref{fig:3770dipion}. \changelabel{ A similar discrepancy had also been noticed in the $\Upsilon(3S)\to \Upsilon(1S) \pi^+\pi^- $, and the double-bump structure in the dipion invariant mass distributions lead to the predictions of a new isovector hidden bottom tetraquark state with the mass in the region $10.4-10.8$ GeV~\cite{Anisovich:1995zu, Guo:2004dt}.
+As for $\Upsilon(4S)\to \Upsilon(nS)\pi^+\pi^-$ $(n=1,2)$, the measured dipion invariant mass spectrum distributions also cannot be described by the QCD multipole expansion approach \cite{Belle:2006wip,BaBar:2006udk,Kuang:1981se}, as shown in Fig. \ref{fig:Mpipi-4S-1S-Pap2-Model}.
+It should be noted that both the $\psi(3770)$ and $\Upsilon(4S)$ are heavy quarkonia with masses above the open-flavor thresholds ($D\bar{D}$ and $B\bar{B}$, respectively).
+Therefore, effects beyond the quenched approximation must be considered \cite{Chen:2011jp, Guo:2006ai}.}

 Anomalies have also been observed in the radiative decays of heavy quarkonia.
 In particular, the radiative transitions $J/\psi\to \gamma \eta_c$ and $\psi^\prime\to\gamma\eta_c^{(\prime)}$ are expected to be dominantly governed by magnetic dipole (M1) transitions, which involve a quark spin flip in the conventional $q\bar q$ picture.
 However, as studied in Ref.~\cite{Barnes:2005pb}, both the NR model and the GI model exhibit significant discrepancies in their predictions for these M1 transitions when compared with the experimental data \cite{ParticleDataGroup:2024cfk}.
 Specifically, for $J/\psi \to \gamma \eta_c$, the predicted partial decay widths are approximately a factor of two larger than the measured value, while for $\psi^\prime \to \gamma \eta_c$, the theoretical predictions exceed the experimental results by nearly an order of magnitude (see Table~\ref{tab:etac_gamma} for details).